smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 @interface SDLOverlayController : SDLViewController

 // The duration the overlay controller should be presented.
-@property (nonatomic, assign) NSTimeInterval duration;
+@property (nonatomic, assign, readonly) NSTimeInterval duration;

-// private method called by the VC manager
+// internal (non-public) method overriden by subclasses and called by the VC manager
-- (void)present:(SDLApplication *)application completion:(SDLOverlayControllerCompletionHandler)completion;
+- (void)startPresentationWithApplication:(SDLApplication *)application completion:(SDLOverlayControllerCompletionHandler)completion;

+- (instancetype)init;
+- (instancetype)initWithDuration:(NSTimeInterval)duration;

 @end
 ```

-As it inherits `SDLViewController` it is possible to manipulate the head unit during a presentation.
-To do that the app developer must create a new view and place it in the `view` property of the overlay controller.

 #### `duration`

 Every overlay comes with a duration that specifies how long the view should be active on the HMI (visible on the screen).
 This parameter maps to all the different names used for duration such as `duration` (`Alert`), `timeout` (`Slider`, `PerformInteraction` and `ScrollableMesasge`) and `maxDuration` (`PerformAudioPassThru`).

 Depending on the subclass (and the min/max values of the parameter) the duration value will be ignored if it exceeds the value range.
 1. If `duration` value is greater than the max value, the RPC parameter should be set to max value.
 2. If `duration` value is smaller than the min value, the RPC parameter should be set to min value.
 3. If `duration` value is set to 0 and the RPC parameter is optional, the parameter should be omitted.
 4. If `duration` value is set to 0 and the RPC parameter is required, the parameter should be set to max value (see `PerformAudioPassThru.maxDuration`).

+#### Main screen overlay

+As it inherits `SDLViewController` it is possible to manipulate the head unit during a presentation.
+To do that the app developer must create a new view and place it in the `view` property of the overlay controller.

 ### SDLAlertController